 Just Kidding Around

 You'll find five exhibit halls within the 472,000-square-foot Children's Museum of Indianapolis, the largest of its kind in the world.
-It has also been featured on many media "best of" lists as being the Best Museum for Families.
+It has also been featured on many media "best of" lists as the Best Museum for Families.

-There are more than 130,000 artifacts within the museum, but outside is even more fun and games with the Sports Legends Experience that promotes getting outdoors while celebrating the city's rich history as a sports capital.
+There are more than 130,000 artifacts within the museum, but outside is even more fun with the Sports Legends Experience that promotes getting outdoors while celebrating the city's rich history as a sports capital.

 A Mighty Distinction